-We are also developing a pipeline of other preclinical drug candidates based on our expertise in carbohydrate chemistry.
-We have designed a family of small molecule drug candidates that simultaneously inhibit both E-selectin and CXCR4.
-We have selected one of these compounds, GMI-1359, for the development as a potential treatment for certain malignancies.
-Since E-selectin and CXCR4 are both adhesion molecules that keep cancer cells in the bone marrow, we believe that targeting both E-selectin and CXCR4 with a single compound could improve efficacy in the treatment of cancers that affect the bone marrow such as hematologic cancers, including AML and MM, and certain solid tumors such as breast and prostate cancer, as compared to targeting CXCR4 alone.
-In December 2016 at the annual meeting of the American Society of Hematology, we presented preclinical data suggesting that GMI-1359 has a unique tumor cell mobilization kinetic profile and enhanced the ability of chemotherapy to target and improve survival from a high-risk form of mutated AMI

-In 2016, we completed enrollment in a Phase 1 single-dose escalation trial of GMI-1359 in healthy volunteers.
-In this trial, volunteer participants received a single injection of GMI-1359, after which the subjects were evaluated for safety, tolerability, pharmacokinetics and pharmacodynamics.
-The randomized, double-blind placebo controlled escalating dose study was conducted at a single site in the United States.
+We are also developing an additional drug candidate, GMI-1359, that simultaneously targets both E-selectin and a chemokine receptor known as CXCR4.
+Since E-selectin and CXCR4 are both adhesion molecules that keep cancer cells in the bone marrow, we believe that targeting both E-selectin and CXCR4 with a single compound could improve efficacy in the treatment of cancers that affect the bone marrow such as AML and MM, as compared to targeting CXCR4 alone.
+GMI-1359 is currently being evaluated in a Phase 1 single-dose escalation trial of GMI-1359 in healthy volunteers.
+In this trial, volunteer participants receive a single injection of GMI-1359, after which they are evaluated for safety, tolerability, PK and pharmacodynamics.
+The randomized, double-blind, placebo-controlled, escalating dose study is being conducted at a single site in the United States.